cescalberola/ScooterRent_backend_project/README.md

 📈🌟 The project's scalability is ensured, as new stores and services can be added in the future seamlessly, maintaining data integrity and efficient management.
 This provides a solid foundation for the continuous growth of the scooter rental store and adaptation to changing market needs.

+📊 Midway through the project, we discovered the Trello tool for project workflow, and it has proven to be invaluable in organizing my tasks in the project.

 Once the project's requirements have been analyzed, the student will need to develop a RESTful API capable of:

 - 🔐 User registration using Bcrypt.